President Joko Widodo arrives in Glasgow to attend COP26 summit - ExBulletin

 President Joko Widodo arrives in Glasgow to attend COP26 summit

+Indonesian President Joko Widodo (Jokowi) arrived in Glasgow, Scotland to attend the 26th World Leaders Summit (Party Conference / COP) on Climate Change after leaving the Group of 20 (G20) Summit Rome, Italy , Sunday local time (31/10).
+(ANTARA / Laïly Rachev)

+Elshinta.com – Indonesian President Joko Widodo (Jokowi) arrived in Glasgow, Scotland to attend the World Leaders Summit (Conference of Parties / COP) 26 on climate change, after leaving the Group of 20 (G20) summit in Rome, Italy.

-Jakarta.Internationalmedia.id.-After a flight of less than three hours, the Garuda Indonesia plane carrying President Joko Widodo and his entourage touched down at Glasgow Prestwick International Airport in Glasgow, Scotland on Sunday October 31, 2021 , around 9:40 p.m. local time. time. .
+The Garuda Indonesia plane carrying President Joko Widodo and his entourage touched down at Glasgow Prestwick International Airport in Glasgow, Scotland on Sunday (10/31) at 9.40 p.m. local time, or Monday, Western Time Indonesia (WIB).

-At the foot of the plane, President Jokowi was greeted by the Indonesian Ambassador to the United Kingdom and the Republic of Ireland and the International Maritime Organization (IMO), Desra Believe and the Defense Attaché of the Republic of Indonesia in the United Kingdom, Colonel Czi Ranon Sugiman and representatives of the local government.
+As explained by the Press Office of the Presidential Secretariat, upon his arrival in Glasgow, President Jokowi was greeted by the Indonesian Ambassador to the United Kingdom and the Republic of Ireland and by the International Maritime Organization (IMO) , Desra Believe and the Republic of Indonesia Defense Attaché in the United Kingdom, Colonel Czi Ranon Sugiman and representatives of the local government.

+Upon arrival at the hotel, President Jokowi was greeted by the Minister of Environment and Forests, Siti Nurbaya, and representatives of the Indonesian Embassy in London.

-The main purpose of President Jokowi’s presence in Glasgow is to attend the COP26 World Leaders’ Summit which will take place on 1-2 November 2021.
-The summit, which is chaired by British Prime Minister Boris Johnson, will bring together 121 heads of state and heads of government. .
+The COP26 World Leaders Summit will take place on 1-2 November 2021.
+It will be chaired by UK Prime Minister Boris Johnson and will bring together 121 heads of state and government.

 The President stressed that Indonesia’s position on the issue of climate change is very consistent.
 According to him, Indonesia will continue to work hard to fulfill the commitments that have been made.

-“We do not want to get involved in rhetoric that we cannot carry out,” the president explained in his statement at Soekarno-Hatta airport, Tangerang, Banten, last Friday, October 29, 2021.
+“We do not want to get involved in rhetoric that we cannot carry out,” President Jokowi said in his statement at Soekarno-Hatta airport, Tangerang, Banten, Friday (29/10), before departure . a working visit abroad.

-During his visit to the UK, the head of state will also hold a business meeting with UK business leaders who have invested and some will expand their investments in Indonesia, as well as several bilateral meetings.
+During his visit to the UK, the head of state will also hold a business meeting with UK business leaders who have invested and plan to expand their investments in Indonesia, as well as several bilateral meetings.

 Sources